mopidevijagadeeswar-create/Git_basic_commands/git_commands.md

 - git config --list -> Show all config details
 - git config --global core.editor "code --wait" -> Set Visual Studio Code as the default Git editor
 - git help --config  -> opens the Git documentation (manual page) that explains all available configuration options you can set          using  git config.
 - git config --global –e    -> opens your global Git configuration file in the default text editor for editing.
 - git config --global colour.ui auto -> Enable colored output in Git commands
+- git config --system       -> Set/get a configuration value for all users on the system (requires admin/root).

 =============================
 ## 2. INITIALIZING REPOSITORY